withastro/astro/.changeset/thick-carrots-run.md

 "@astrojs/markdown-remark": minor
 ---

-Uses subpath imports to allow the package to be used in browser environments
+Fixes usage in browser environments by using subpath imports